-If your loved one has a special need, you know that accomplishing any type of medical care—even dental care—can be challenging.
+If your loved one has special needs, you know that accomplishing any type of medical care—even dental care—can be challenging.
 Unfortunately, not many medical offices are inviting to those that have a harder time adjusting to industrial lighting, stark white walls, and strangers.

-Although our dental office is more comfortable than the typical hospital, your disabled loved one could still experience anxiety when meeting with their dentist.
-Thankfully, there are a few different ways that your local sedation dentist in Ft.
+Even though our dental office is more comfortable than the typical hospital, your disabled loved one could still experience anxiety when meeting with their dentist.
+Thankfully, there are a few different ways your local sedation dentist in Ft.
 Lauderdale can help your family member to relax and receive the dental care that their smile truly needs.
 Learn more about safe sedation in this week’s blog post!

 Your Loved One Deserves to See a Dentist That Understands Their Needs

 When caring for a loved one who lives with special needs, oral hygiene and dental care can be a little more complicated.
-It’s already normal for everyday patients to feel anxiety with someone in their mouth, so you can imagine how a patient with special needs feels.
+It’s already normal for everyday patients to feel anxiety with having dental work completed, so you can imagine how a patient with special needs feels.

 How Can a Special Needs Dentist Help Patients Relax?